Ritalin4Kidz/Custom-Console/SYDERugbyLeagueReadme.md

 - less incorrect play the balls
 - various little bug fixes
 - prioritize a forward taking the hitup when first 2 tackles
+- export to show where plays happen, what side of field is on

 ## ADDED IN 1.1.00